Acetylcysteine: Research

-Kidney and bladder

-Evidence for the benefit of acetylcysteine to prevent radiocontrast induced kidney disease is mixed.

-Acetylcysteine has been used for cyclophosphamide-induced haemorrhagic cystitis, although mesna is generally preferred due to the ability of acetylcysteine to diminish the effectiveness of cyclophosphamide.
+Acetylcysteine is under preliminary research for its potential to treat androgenetic alopecia (male baldness), with or without adjacent treatments such as with minoxidil.
+Acetylcysteine may have otoprotective properties and could be useful for preventing hearing loss and tinnitus in some cases.

+Acetylcysteine may be an adjunct therapy for the treatment of addiction to cocaine, nicotine, alcohol, and other drugs.

 Psychiatry

 Acetylcysteine has been studied for major psychiatric disorders, including bipolar disorder, major depressive disorder, and schizophrenia.

-Tentative evidence exists for N-acetylcysteine also in the treatment of Alzheimer's disease, autism, obsessive-compulsive disorder, specific drug addictions (cocaine), drug-induced neuropathy, trichotillomania, excoriation disorder, and a certain form of epilepsy (progressive myoclonic).
-Preliminary evidence showed efficacy in anxiety disorder, attention deficit hyperactivity disorder and mild traumatic brain injury although confirmatory studies are required.
-Tentative evidence also supports use in cannabis use disorder.
+Preliminary research indicates N-acetylcysteine may be useful in treating obsessive-compulsive disorder, specific drug addictions (cocaine), drug-induced neuropathy, trichotillomania, excoriation disorder, and a certain form of epilepsy (progressive myoclonic).
+Other research has tested N-acetylcysteine in anxiety disorder, attention deficit hyperactivity disorder and mild traumatic brain injury, although further studies are required.

-It is also being studied for use as a treatment of body-focused repetitive behavior.